 Travel Guide to Kedarnath Temple

 We always believe some things and trips are bound to happen and you can’t resist them.
-Yes, that was exactly the scene when we did a trip to Badrinath Dham in 2017 and now Kedarnath Temple in 2019.
+Yes, that was exactly the scene when we did a trip to Badrinath Dham in 2017 and now Kedarnath Temple road trip in 2019.
 Honestly, the thought of covering both these religious destinations never occurred to us, but it seems GOD himself, pull us to see his abode and the beauty around it.

 Day 2- Started at 9:00 am from Srinagar and reached Gaurikund around 7:00 pm.

-Day 3: Trek (via Horses) started at 5:30 am and reached up at Gooda Phul by 10:00 am and further reached temple by walking around 11:30 am
+Day 3: Trek (via Horses) started at 5:30 am and reached up at Gooda Phul by 10:00 am and further reached the temple by walking around 11:30 am

 Day 4: Left from Kedarnath around 9:00 am, and reached Kedarnath base camp by 10:00 am.
 Took horses and reached Gaurikund around 2:30 pm.
-Further walked and took shared cab till Sonprayag and reached there around 3:30 pm.
+Further walked and took a shared cab till Sonprayag and reached there around 3:30 pm.
 We took our car and left ahead.
 Reached Rudarprayag at 8:00 pm.

 How to reach Kedarnath

 The journey to Kedarnath can be done via road, or by air.
 For Road, you can check the route we followed and for the helicopter services from Haridwar/ Rishikesh or Phata (15 km ahead of Guptakashi), check & register here.
 The helicopter service providers at Phata make you reach Kedarnath Temple within 15-20 minutes.
 So, the to & fro can be done in 2-3 hrs.

 The nearest airport is at Dehradun whereas the nearest railway is at Haridwar or Rishikesh.
 Further, the journey to Sonprayag from Dehradun is 252 km, from Haridwar is 237 km and from Rishikesh is 212 Km.